 Most of the Group's transactions are carried out in Philippine pesos, its functional currency.
-Exposures to currency exchange rates arise from the Group's foreign currency denominated trade and other receivables, interest-bearing loans and trade and other payables, which are primarily denominated in USD.
-The Group also holds USD-denominated cash and cash equivalents.
+Exposures to currency exchange rates arise from the Group's foreign currency denominated trade and other receivables and trade and other payables, which are primarily denominated in USD and HKD.
+The Group also holds USD-denominated and HKD-denominated cash and cash equivalents.